 Brown rice has more nutritional value than white rice.
 Switching to brown rice may help you maintain a balanced diet while supporting your health goals.

-Brown rice is a food often associated with healthy eating.
+Brown rice is a food often associated with healthier eating.

-Considered a whole grain, brown rice is less processed than white rice, which has had its hull, bran and germ removed.
+Considered a whole grain, brown rice is less processed than white rice, which has had its hull, bran and germ removed during processing (

 Brown rice only has the hull (a hard protective covering) removed, leaving the nutrient-packed bran and germ.